RiccardoSpagnoletti/Database/README.md

    - Rationale behind each decision, particularly in areas like redundancy and functional dependencies.
    - An explanation of each implemented analytic function.

-## Evaluation

-During the project review, both team members must demonstrate:
-- A deep understanding of the project design, including any parts completed by either member.
-- Critical thinking in defending design choices.
-- Clear communication skills when explaining the code and design.

-The project will be graded on a scale of 30, with the same grade applied to both team members.

-## Authors

 This project was developed by students of the **Computer Engineering** program at the **University of Pisa** under the supervision of Prof. Gigliola Vaglini and Ing.
 Francesco Pistolesi.